Bayesian Mixture Models for Heterogeneous Extremes: Simulation Study

 \subsection{Monte Carlo Simulations}

 To validate the promising results from the single-sample experiments, a Monte Carlo simulation study is conducted.
 This involves replicating the one-sample experiments for $M=250$ datasets simulated under each scenario.
-Figure~\ref{fig:MC} presents the Monte Carlo median densities and return levels for each scenario, compared with the true values.
-The findings from the previous one-sample analysis are supported by this Monte Carlo study.
-However, in Scenario B, the mixture model has a slight tendency to overestimate.
-In Scenario C, which is particularly challenging for the model to fit accurately, there is a noticeable difficulty in separating the components with the smallest data proportions, but the return plot shows an overall good fit.
+Fig.~\ref{fig:MC} presents the Monte Carlo median densities and return levels for each scenario, compared with the true values.
+The findings from the previous one-sample analysis are supported by this Monte Carlo study. \vc{In Scenario A the model recovers very well the true single GEV density and the corresponding return levels for all the samples, with the expected increased variability for high return periods.
+In Scenario B the density is again well captured;} however the mixture model has a slight tendency to overestimate \vc{the highest return levels}.
+In Scenario C, which is particularly challenging for the model to fit accurately, \vc{the density plot shows that} there is a noticeable difficulty in separating the \vc{two} components with the smallest data proportions, \vc{which are only recognized in a portion of the simulated samples}, but the return plot shows an overall good fit \vc{for all the samples}.